rduplain/qwerty.sh/README.md

 ## qwerty.sh: download, verify, and unpack files in a single command.

-[qwerty.sh](https://qwerty.sh) is a script as a service, to download, verify, and unpack files in a single command.
+[qwerty.sh](https://qwerty.sh) is a script as a service to download, verify, and unpack files in a single command.

 ```sh